How do you say bless you in japanese

 Continuity of Tradition: Across generations, the exchange of blessings preserves cultural traditions and strengthens familial and societal bonds.
 Whether through traditional ceremonies or daily interactions, the transmission of blessings ensures the perpetuation of cultural values and customs.

-See also How do you say you're welcome in norwegian
+See also How do you remove tire marks from concrete

 In summary, the practice of offering blessings in Japanese society transcends linguistic expressions, embodying a profound cultural ethos of respect, harmony, and empathy.